 An accurate method of evaluating and mapping cathodic protection current losses.

-Current magnitude and direction measurements are made above surface without the need for connections to the ground or pipe.
+The current magnitude and direction measurements are made above the surface without the need for connections to the ground or pipe.

 Near dc signal mirrors closely the CP current.

 For use in all weather and ground conditions.